MohammedFarid-84/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3 count the chunks of path variables
 4 show the enviroment variables
 5 show all global and local variables and functions
+11 for convert binary number to dismal number